emnify/product-docs/docs/portal/organization/workspaces.md

 By default, the former SuperAdmin becomes an administrator of any workspace they already had access to before the workspaces were linked and lose access to the others.

 :::note
-Unlinked workspaces only affects the SuperAdmin's role and access.
+Unlinked workspaces only affect the SuperAdmin's role and access.
-There's no visual difference or permission changes for other users.
+There are no visual differences or permission changes for other users.
 :::

 ## Available guides